chessmaster42/curatorPresets/README.md

 -	Unit Chat - Sends a text chat message through the unit
 -	Unit Recruitable - Adds an action to the unit that allows players to recruit into their own group
 -	Unit Skills - Sets the precise skills for the unit
--	Unit Speed - Sets the unit's group speed to limited, normal, or full based on the selection
 -	Unit Surrender - Calls the unit to surrender
+-	Unit Teleport - Teleports the unit to the given coordinates

 Non-Module Features
 ===================

--	Waypoint Handler - When a waypoint is placed in Zeus (RMB by default) you will get a config popup to set the waypoint type.
-This is skipped for get-in or destroy orders.
+-	Waypoint Handler - Ctrl+Shift+RMB - Custom waypoint dialog to setup non-standard waypoints
 -	Waypoint Type 'Land' - Fleeing is disabled and vehicle will land and shut down
 -	Waypoint Type 'Land - Get In' - Fleeing is disabled and vehicle will come to a hover a few meters off of the ground
 -	Waypoint Type 'Search Buildings' - Unit/Group will search through all positions in the building nearest to the waypoint when placed.
 Groups will divide up the task as evenly as possible and will spread out to cover all building positions.